-1203.00 Variance and Appeals Procedure
+1205.00 Variance and Appeals

-- 1203.01 Any order, requirement, decision or determination of the building inspector made under this Ordinance may be appealed to the Zoning Board of Adjustment as set forth in RSA 676:5. - 1203.02 If the applicant, upon appeal, requests a variance as authorized by RSA 674:33, I(b), the applicant shall have the burden of showing in addition to the usual variance standards under state law: - a. that the variance will not result in increased flood heights, additional threats to public safety, or extraordinary public expense. - b. that if the requested variance is for activity within a designated regulatory floodway, no increase in flood levels during the base flood discharge will result. - c. that the variance is the minimum necessary, considering the flood hazard, to afford relief.
+Any order, requirement, decision or determination of the building Official made under this Ordinance may be appealed to the Zoning Board of Adjustment as set forth in RSA 676:5.

+If the applicant, upon appeal, requests a variance as authorized by RSA 674:33, I(b), the applicant shall have the burden of showing in addition to the usual variance standards under state law:

+- 1. that the variance will not result in increased flood heights, additional threats to public safety, or extraordinary public expense. - 2. that if the requested variance is for activity within a designated regulatory floodway, no increase in flood levels during the base flood discharge will result. - 3. that the variance is the minimum necessary, considering the flood hazard, to afford relief.

-- 1203.03 The Zoning Board of Adjustment shall notify the applicant in writing that: (i) the issuance of a variance to construct below the base flood level will result in increased premium rates for flood insurance up to amounts as high as \$25 for \$100 of insurance coverage and (ii) such construction below the base flood level increases risks to life and property.
-Such notification shall be maintained with a record of all variance actions. - 1203.04 The community shall (i) maintain a record of all variance actions, including their justification for their issuance, and (ii) report such variances issued in its annual or biennial report submitted to FEMA's Federal Insurance Administrator.
+The Zoning Board of Adjustment shall notify the applicant in writing that: (i) the issuance of a variance to construct below the base flood level will result in increased premium rates for flood insurance up to amounts as high as \$25 for \$100 of insurance coverage and (ii) such construction below the base flood level increases risks to life and property.
+Such notification shall be maintained with a record of all variance actions.

+The Zoning Board of Adjustment Secretary shall (i) maintain a record of all variance actions, including their justification for their issuance, and (ii) inform the Building Official of all variance actions.
+The Building Official will report such variances issued in its annual or biennial report submitted to FEMA's Federal Insurance Administrator.